malcalevak/wp-slimbox2/readme.txt

 2. Overlay effect.

 == History ==
+Version 1.0.3 - May-02-2010:<br />
+	Updated to Version 2.0.4 of Slimbox.<br />
+	Added encodeURI to autoload script to automatically fix URLs containing invalid characters.<br />
+	All "fixed" CSS moved to static CSS files, addition of RTL specific CSS.<br />
+	Addition of Belarusian/&#1041;&#1077;&#1083;&#1072;&#1088;&#1091;&#1089;&#1082;&#1110; Translation.<br />
+	Addition of Chinese/&#20013;&#25991 Translation.<br />
+	Update of Spanish/Espa&#241;ol and Dutch/Nederlandse Translations.<br />
+	Update of German/Deutsch Translation.<br />
+	Addition of Localization Tracking (see FAQ for details).<br />
+	Minor fixes/tweaks.<br /><br />
+Version 1.0.2 - Jan-21-2010:<br />
+	Fixed IE Javascript issue.<br />
+	Fixed potential XSS vulnerability and rare inability to update.<br />
+	Addition of Turkish/T&uuml;rk&ccedil;e Translation.<br />
+	Update of French/Fran&ccedil;ais Translation.<br /><br />
+Version 1.0.1 - Jan-20-2010:<br />
+	To accomodate some installs the global options variable was removed.<br />
+	To repair a small issue regarding selectors, .closest was used instead of .parents, bumping the jQuery requirement to 1.3, in turn bumping the WP requirement to 2.8.
+(If you insist on using an older version of WP, you can either manually upgrade jQuery, or switch back to using .parents, and specifically choose the selector value you want to use).<br /><br />
 Version 1.0 Beta - Jan-19-2010:<br />
 	Addition of options to select caption source, render the caption as a hyperlink to the image, control autoload grouping element, and disable the effect on mobile phones.<br />
 	Initialization is now encapsulated within a function (usable in Infinite Scroll plugin, etc)<br />